Doubly Robust Alignment for Large Language Models: Theoretical Analysis

-\begin{assumption}[Coverage] Both $\pi/\pi_{\textrm{ref}}$ and $\pi/\widehat{\pi}_{\textrm{ref}}$ are upper bounded by $\epsilon^{-1}$ for some constant $\epsilon>0$. \end{assumption} \begin{assumption}[Boundedness] When the BT model holds, both the oracle reward function $r^*$ and its estimator are bounded functions. \end{assumption} \begin{assumption}[Realizability] When the BT model holds, $\pi^*$ that maximizes the expected reward (see \eqref{eqn:expectedreward}) belongs to the parameterized policy class $\Pi$ in \eqref{eqn:hatpi}. \end{assumption} \begin{assumption}[Model complexity] $\Pi$ belongs to the Vapnik–Chervonenkis (VC) type class \citep[Definition 2.1]{chernozhukov2014gaussian} with a finite VC index $v>0$. \end{assumption} We remark that similar coverage, boundedness and realizability assumptions are commonly imposed in the OPE and RL literature \citep[see e.g.,][]{chen2019information,fan2020theoretical,uehara2022review}.
+We next introduce some technical conditions. \begin{assumption}[Coverage] $\pi/\pi_{\textrm{ref}}$ and $\pi/\widehat{\pi}_{\textrm{ref}}$ are upper bounded by $\epsilon^{-1}$ for some constant $\epsilon>0$. \end{assumption} \begin{assumption}[Boundedness] When the BT model holds, both the oracle reward function $r^*$ and its estimator are bounded functions. \end{assumption} \begin{assumption}[Realizability] When the BT model holds, $\pi^*$ that maximizes the expected reward (see \eqref{eqn:expectedreward}) belongs to the parameterized policy class $\Pi$ in \eqref{eqn:hatpi}. \end{assumption} \begin{assumption}[Model complexity] $\Pi$ belongs to the Vapnik–Chervonenkis (VC) type class \citep[Definition 2.1]{chernozhukov2014gaussian} with a finite VC index $v>0$. \end{assumption} We remark that similar coverage, boundedness and realizability assumptions are commonly imposed in the OPE and RL literature \citep[see e.g.,][]{chen2019information,fan2020theoretical,uehara2022review}.
 The VC-class condition is also frequently assumed in statistics and machine learning \citep[see e.g.,][]{van1996weak,shalev2014understanding}.

-\paragraph{MSE of $\widehat{p}_{\textrm{DR}}(\pi)$.} We next study the statistical properties of the proposed preference estimator $\widehat{p}_{\textrm{DR}}(\pi)$.
+\textbf{MSE of $\widehat{p}_{\textrm{DR}}(\pi)$}.
+We next study the statistical properties of the proposed preference estimator $\widehat{p}_{\textrm{DR}}(\pi)$.
 Without loss of generality, we also assume both $\widehat{\pi}_{\textrm{ref}}$ and $\widehat{g}$ (or $\widehat{r}$, in the case where the BT model holds) are obtained from external models independent of $\mathcal{D}$.
 This condition is mild.
-Even when such external models are not available and $\widehat{\pi}_{\textrm{ref}}$ and $\widehat{g}$ are learned internally from $\mathcal{D}$, independence can be preserved using sample-splitting and cross-fitting \citep{chernozhukov2018double}. \\
+Even when such external models are not available and $\widehat{\pi}_{\textrm{ref}}$ and $\widehat{g}$ are learned internally from $\mathcal{D}$, independence can be preserved using sample-splitting and cross-fitting \citep{chernozhukov2018double}.

 \begin{theorem}[MSE] Under Assumption \ref{assump:Coverage}, with $n$ data tuples, the semi-parametric efficiency bound (SEB) for estimating $p^*(\pi)$ is given by $n^{-1}\textrm{Var}(\psi(X,Y^{(1)}, Y^{(2)}, Z; \pi,\pi_{\textrm{ref}},g^*))$.
 Additionally, the MSE of our $\widehat{p}_{\textrm{DR}}(\pi)$ equals